 Question: "What should we learn from the tribe of Joseph?"

 Joseph, the “prince among his brothers” was the second to the youngest of the twelve.
 Joseph’s life, the history of his conflict with his brothers, his captivity, and the subsequent victory God brought about through his trials are well documented in Genesis, chapters 37–51.
 Jacob begins his prophecy by comparing Joseph to a fruitful vine, or young tree.
 God had made him fruitful in the land of his affliction (Genesis 41:52).
-His two sons were as branches of a vine running over the wall.
-Then he proceeds to remind the other brothers of their ill treatment of Joseph.
-They are among the “archers” who attacked Joseph with bitterness and hostility, along with Potiphar’s wife whose false accusations sent him to prison for two years (Genesis 39, 41:1).
+Joseph’s two sons were as branches of a vine running over the wall.
+Then Jacob proceeds to remind the other brothers of their ill treatment of Joseph.
+They are among the “archers” who attacked Joseph with bitterness and hostility, along with Potiphar’s wife, whose false accusations sent him to prison for two years (Genesis 39; 41:1).

-From his afflictions, and by the power of God, he became the “Shepherd, the Rock of Israel,” who fed and supported God’s people—the nation of Israel as it existed at that time in Jacob and his family—during the famine that devastated the land.
-Joseph is here portrayed as a type of Christ, who was also shot at and hated, but who bore up under His sufferings (Isaiah 50:7–9) and became the Good Shepherd and the Rock and Redeemer of His people.
+From his afflictions, and by the power of God, Joseph fed and supported God’s people—the nation of Israel as it existed at that time in Jacob and his family—during the famine that devastated the land.
+Joseph could be seen as a type of Christ, who was also shot at and hated, but who bore up under His sufferings (Isaiah 50:7–9) and became the Good Shepherd and the Rock and Redeemer of His people.

 Joseph’s sufferings also symbolize and foreshadow the church in general, as well as individual believers.
-The true church of Christ has always been persecuted by Satan, beginning with the extensive persecution of the 1st century church under the Romans.
-But even in times of relative peace for the church as a whole, the enemy still shoots his arrows against the saints, but God protects and strengthens us and will bring us safely home by His power.
+The true church of Christ has always been persecuted by Satan, beginning with the extensive persecution of the first century under the Romans.
+But even in times of relative peace for the church, the enemy still shoots his arrows against the saints, but God protects and strengthens us and will bring us safely home by His power.